F5-use-cases/f5-rs-docs/docs/solutions/aws_waf_as3/module1/lab1.rst

 1.4.1 review jobs output:
 **************************

-you can review the output of each job while its running, click on the small :guilabel:`console output` icon as shown in the screenshot:
+- you can review the output of each job while its running, click on the small :guilabel:`console output` icon as shown in the screenshot:
+- Jenkins doesn't automatically refresh, you can turn on auto refresh on the upper right corner

    |jenkins050|